South America Program: Daily Itinerary

 Sep.
 12 to 15: Rocky Mountains:

-For three days team members live together in residence at the YMCA of the Rockies Conference Center in Estes Park, Colorado.
+Team members first meet in Colorado, and stay together in Estes Park for a three-day orientation session.
 In this spectacular Rocky Mountain setting, they take part in a series of orientation workshops covering topics including team building, health and safety, and cultural sensitivity, in preparation for their time abroad.
 The team flies from Denver to La Paz, Bolivia, on Sep.
 15.

 Bolivia: September 15 to October 16